horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 ### 2. Mobile Wallets

-The mobile based wallets for iOS and Android are the most common type of non-custodial wallets.
+The mobile based wallets for iOS and Android are the most common type of non-custodial wallet apps.
 These wallets are generally more user-friendly.

 Some of our favorites are:

 - [Unstoppable Wallet](https://unstoppable.money)
 - [Bread Wallet](https://brd.com)